40 Days and Nights

 40 Days and Nights is a 2012 disaster film loosely based on the 2009 film 2012.
 Produced by The Asylum and directed by Peter Geiger, the film stars Monica Keena, Alex Carter, Christianna Carmine, Emily Sandifer, and Mitch Lerner.
 It is a modern take on Noah's Ark and the Genesis flood narrative.

-Synopsis
+Premise

 When a massive tectonic shift triggers a tsunami capable of swallowing whole continents, the military creates an ark capable of holding only 50,000 people and the DNA of every species possible while the storm consumes most of the world.